geekan/one-python/README.md

 # one-python
 We don't need [a lot of libraries](https://github.com/vinta/awesome-python).
-We just need best ones.
+We just need the best ones.

 ### Interactive Interpreter
 * [IPython](https://github.com/ipython/ipython) - A rich toolkit to help you make the most out of using Python interactively.